-On appeal, Huss raises two issues for our consideration and determination:
+Huss raises the following issues for our review:

-- 1. Did the lower court err in concluding that the parties' Agreement was not enforceable as a matter of public policy? - 2.
-Whether [Weaver, an attorney] who drafted a contract should be estopped from asserting the contract is unenforceable when he advised [Huss] the contract was legal and enforceable?
+1. Did the lower court err in concluding that the parties' Agreement was not enforceable as a matter of public policy?

+2. Whether [Weaver, an attorney] who drafted a contract should be estopped from asserting the contract is unenforceable when he advised [Huss] the contract was legal and enforceable?